 - Postdoctoral Training, Dept. of Surgery, Div. of Anatomy, University of California, San Diego, San Diego, CA

 Scientists have expanded the use of nanomaterials from industrial applications to biomedical research in the past decade.
-Nanomaterials have unique functions different from their bulk forms because of their minute size (measured in 10-9 meter or nanometer).
+Nanomaterials have unique functions different from their bulk forms because of their minute size (6000X smaller than the thickness of a human hair).
 Our research uses nanoceria (cerium oxide nanoparticles) to treat rodent models of degenerative blinding diseases such as age-related macular degeneration, retinitis pigmentosa, and diabetic retinopathy.
 We show that nanoceria slow the disease progression of these blinding diseases.
 These animals retain their vision longer.
 Because nanoceria act as regenerating antioxidants when applied to the eye, frequent dosing is not necessary.
 We also know that they are harmless when applied to healthy rat eyes.
 We are working to develop nanoceria as ophthalmic therapeutics to treat a broad spectrum of degenerative blinding diseases before cures become available for each of these intractable diseases.
-These projects are conducted in collaborations with Drs Xue Cai, James McGinnis, and Sudipta Seal at the University of Central Florida.
+These projects are conducted in collaborations with Dr. Sudipta Seal at the University of Central Florida.